-The Convocation Center has been the center of entertainment and athletics in DeKalb for over five years.
+The Convocation Center has been the center of entertainment and athletics in DeKalb for 10 years.

 The $36 million arena was completed in 2002 after 22 months of construction, and has since hosted musicians, comedians, trade shows, and, of course, Huskie Athletics.